 A court order detailing the parenting time (and man other child related items) gets signed and entered by a family law judge.
 Having that order is the key to enforce a visitation agreement when future problems arise (and they likely will).
 Speaking with a child custody attorney for a free consultation should be your absolute first step.

 Visitation Agreement Problems

 An example would be the child starting to attend school after the initial agreement was established.
 An attorney should be given the parenting plan and existing visitation schedule for review.
-This legal professional will then assess the changes in circumstances and provide advice regarding the best course of action.
+The attorney will then assess the changes in circumstances and provide advice regarding the best course of action.
 They will help show you how or why a visitation agreement should or can be changed.
-Your visitation rights should not be denied – an experienced family law attorney can provide you with the child visitation help and advice that you need and get you the parenting time you deserve.
+Your visitation rights should not be denied, even if a change needs to be made.

 Each parent should adhere to the details outlined in the visitation agreement.
 If the schedule becomes difficult for either adult to adhere to, an attorney should be retained to have the document revised ad a petition filed to modify the agreement.
 But when someone refuses to follow the written plan, there is a process to enforce a visitation agreement in court.
 The first step is speaking with an experienced child custody attorney to get a free evaluation to see what needs to be done to retain your parental rights.